DevOlagboye/DevOlagboye/README.md

 🌱 I am currently learning more and more of React looking into Exploring Next.js and Typescript very soon as well as I have been expanding my knowledge in Web3 I have been learning Solidity to be able to write Smart Contracts.

 👯 I'm looking into contributing to more community providing solutions on the space as well as contributing to Web3 Community creating solutions on the Web3 Space.

+⚡ Fun fact: I am a lover of Action Games as well as Football Games.

+I am a lover of Minimalist Designs, I love simple and seamless Interfaces and Experience.
 <!--
 **Akingbola1234/Akingbola1234** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.